-For decades, the Department of Justice's (DOJ) Antitrust Division has maintained that local broadcast television stations compete only against other broadcast television stations when analyzing mergers and other competition issues relating to the industry.
-This view no longer matches today's media marketplace.
-With the explosive growth of internet video and digital content along with the proliferation of cable and satellite television, broadcasters face intense competition for viewers and local advertising dollars.
-Yet, the DOJ's outdated viewpoint stifles broadcasters' ability to achieve efficiencies to allow them to best serve audiences with the high-quality entertainment programming and locally-focused news, weather and sports they have come to expect.
+For decades, the Department of Justice's (DOJ) Antitrust Division has maintained that local broadcast television stations compete only against one another when analyzing mergers and other competition issues.
+This view is out of sync with today's media marketplace.
+With the explosive growth of internet video and digital content along with the proliferation of cable and satellite television channels, broadcasters face intense competition for viewers and local advertising dollars.
+The DOJ's outdated viewpoint stifles broadcasters' ability to best serve audiences with the high-quality entertainment and locally-focused news, weather and sports they have come to expect.
 It is well past time for the DOJ to update its regulatory policies to reflect the realities of the 21st century media market.

 The bottom line:

 The DOJ should recognize what broadcasters, cable and satellite providers, internet services, advertisers and consumers already know: technological advances have transformed the media landscape.
-As part of its pending review of the local TV ownership rule, the Federal Communications Commission is reexamining how it defines the relevant market.
-The DOJ similarly should reevaluate its approach for defining the market and evaluating competition when reviewing TV station mergers.
+In light of these vast changes, the DOJ should reevaluate its definition of the relevant market and analyze competition when reviewing TV station mergers.